mirror/dd-wrt/src/router/python/Doc/c-api/init.rst

    Swap the current thread state with the thread state given by the argument *tstate*, which may be ``NULL``.
 The global interpreter lock must be held and is not released.

-.. c:function:: void PyEval_ReInitThreads()

-   This function is called from :c:func:`PyOS_AfterFork_Child` to ensure that newly created child processes don't hold locks referring to threads which are not running in the child process.

 The following functions use thread-local storage, and are not compatible